Renato-Silva/skyjourney-feedback/README.md

 Share your thoughts and help shape the future of SkyJourney!
 Any feedback is welcome.

 ## 📬 Stay Connected
+- Join the discussion on **Reddit**: [r/SkyJourney](https://www.reddit.com/r/SkyJourney/)
-Follow the latest updates and discussions in this repository.
-Your feedback helps us make SkyJourney even better!
+- Follow the latest updates and discussions in this repository.

 Thank you for your support! 🚀✨